 Rolling back a few years…

 At the age of 20, I joined the university to study mechanical engineering for 4 years.
 I finished at the age of 25, just after the global financial crisis began (2008-2009), that was luck!
-Real life was waiting for me, in a terrific competitive environment and 22% unemployment rate by that time in Spain.
+Real-life was waiting for me, in a terrific competitive environment and 22% unemployment rate in that time in Spain.
 I was not going to work, I was going to fight!

 That obliviously didn’t bring any happiness to my life but had to still be grateful for having a job.
 My determination and eager of learning and archiving kept me going on for 4 years until I reached a point of extreme misery.
 My relationships were going nowhere and my efficiency at work decreased like a brick.
 My mum was ill and needed my attention, and I have no siblings who could help me to handle the situation.
 I suddenly felt like having to climb the Everest from the bottom to the top with a complete exhausted soul.
 I had no meaning and no purpose at all, literally, I was totally lost.